trevor-e/Interview-Swift/README.md

 ### Word Transformations
 - Try to precomute word neighbors using a placeholder (eg "*") in a dictionary with the value pointing back to the original word.

-### Finding K largest elements
-- Use a min-heap (note: the opposite of what we're searching for) to store elements in a sorted order.
-Then remove elements from the heap until the size == k.

 ### Math
 Exponents:
 - 2^0 = 1